ulbmuenster/dataasee/docs/arc42.md

 # DatAasee Architecture Documentation

-**Version: 0.2**
+**Version: 0.3**

-The Metadata-Lake (MDL) **DatAasee** gathers research metadata and bibliographic data from a multitude of sources, associates them with underlying data-sets, and provides a HTTP API for access, that is utilized by a (prototype) web frontend.
+The principal goal of **DatAasee** is to provision a library-focussed one-stop shop for research data discovery and as a metadata hub.

-The main goal of the Metadata-Lake is to provision a one-stop shop for research data discovery at university libraries, research libraries, academic libraries, and scientific libraries.
+**DatAasee** is a Metadata-Lake (MDL) that aggregates and interconnects research metadata and bibliographic data from various data sources, and is interacted with via an HTTP API, which is prototypically utilized by a web front-end.

 **Sections:**